tlim045/software-product-sprint/README.md

-This repo contains Tammy's portfolio and SPS projects
+This repo contains Tammy's portfolio and SPS projects.